-NOTE 14 - NEW ACCOUNTING GUIDANCE IMPLEMENTATION
+NOTE 16 - NEW ACCOUNTING GUIDANCE IMPLEMENTATION

-During the fiscal year ended September 30, 2022, the City implemented the provisions of GASB Statement No. 87 - Leases.
-The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
-It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
-Due to the immaterial nature of the City's lease agreements, adoption of the new guidance had no effect on the financial statements.
+During the fiscal year ended September 30, 2023, the City implemented the provisions of GASB Statement No. 96 - Subscription-Based Information Technology Arrangement.
+The objective of this Statement is to better meet the information needs of financial statement users by establishing uniform accounting and financial reporting requirements for subscription-based information technology arrangements (SBITAs), improving the comparability of financial statements among governments that have entered into SBITAs and to enhance the understandability, reliability, relevance and consistency of information about SBITAs.
+Under this Statement, a government generally should recognize a subscription liability and an intangible right-to-use subscription asset.
+Due to the immaterial nature of the City's SBITAs on October 1, 2022, adoption of the new guidance required no prior period restatements but the City did enter into SBITAs during the year that are reported under this guidance.
+More information about these SBITAs can be found in Note 7.